nicklesimba/quick-kind-multus-whereabouts/README.md

 			fs.inotify.max_user_watches = 524288
 			fs.inotify.max_user_instances = 512

-3. If you want to access the root of any node, look at noderootpod.yml for steps on how to do it, credit to [this blog](https://raesene.github.io/blog/2019/04/01/The-most-pointless-kubernetes-command-ever/). :)
+3. If you want to access the root of any node, look at `noderootpod.yml` for steps on how to do it, credit to [this blog](https://raesene.github.io/blog/2019/04/01/The-most-pointless-kubernetes-command-ever/). :)

 4. Additional credit to [this link](https://gist.github.com/s1061123/c0b857ec1a399c1e174531c0b826a81c), which basically explains how to set up a 3-node environment with KIND that has multus.
 I based my steps in this readme loosely on it, although it is out of date.

-# Disclaimer: most yml here was not written by me, and can be traced back to k8snetworkplumbingwg.
-Thanks!
+# Disclaimer: most yaml here can be credited back to k8snetworkplumbingwg.